PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Authentication and Player Profile/Twitch Authentication.md

 src: /Tutorials/Authentication and Player Profile/Twitch Authentication.md
 ---

-# How to authenticate a player using their Twitch account
+# How to Authenticate a Player Using their Twitch Account

 Twitch authentication allows you to provide your players with a simple way to sign in with their Twitch account, and allows the GameSparks platform to then use the player’s profile to drive its social features.
 In this exercise you’ll go through setting up the necessary configuration with Twitch and how you can then use that to connect your players.

-## Setting up a Twitch application
+## Setting up a Twitch Application

 Go to [Twitch Connections](http://www.twitch.tv/settings/connections) and sign in.
 Now click the *Register your application* link at the bottom of the page.